About Us

 “Since my grandfather first started this company, we’ve all worked hard to take care of our customers,” says Jeff.
 “It’s about building relationships and treating customers the way we’d want to be treated – like family.”

 That philosophy also extends to the company’s 35 employees.
-Jeff and Robben – who have dug water wells and provided relief services on numerous mission trips to impoverished countries – underwrite any staff members’ first mission trip.
+Jeff and Robben – who have helped build homes, dig water wells and provided relief services on numerous mission trips to impoverished countries – underwrite any staff members’ first mission trip.
 When one employee was trying to stop smoking, they sprang for a family cruise after he quit for a year.
-Not surprising then, the average employee tenure is 13 years, with one employed for 43 years.
+Not surprising then, the average employee tenure is over 15 years, with one recently retired employed for 44 years.

 Some things don’t need changing.